flingmycow/ramblings/content/blog/2020/11-2020/limitless_review.md

 According to research our ability to concentrate lasts between 10 and 40 minutes.
 Spend more time and the impact of our work begins to reduce.
 This is why techniques such as the Pomodero is recommended.
 Also, people are more likely to remember the beginning (__Primacy__) and the end (__Recency__) of the content they're consuming.
 This is why it's a good idea to split your work into chunks - due to primacy and recency reading a book for 2 hours straight is less effective than reading in four 25 minute chunks.

 Additionally, learning is affected by your emotions and physical state.
-Look after yourself by exercising, eating heathly and putting yourself in a state (eg. curiosity, fascination, joy) that is optimal for learning.
+Look after yourself by exercising, eating healthily and putting yourself in a state (eg. curiosity, fascination, joy) that is optimal for learning.

 ### Tips for Better Learning

 * Learn with the intent of teaching others
-* Learn with a beginniner's mind
+* Learn with a beginner's mind
 * Forget about your limitations
 * Engage as much as you can as it helps you truly learn the material (eg. Write code instead of reading about code)
 * Frequently review and reflect what you have learned